HartharnSam/HartharnSam.github.io/index.md

 date: 2022-09-12T16:19:00-04:00
 header:
   overlay_color: "#000"
-  overlay_filter: "0.5"
+  overlay_filter: "0.4"
   overlay_image: /assets/images/ShoalingWaveTS.webp
-  caption: "Time series of the passage of an Internal Solitary Wave"
+  caption: " " #"Time series of the passage of an Internal Solitary Wave"
 excerpt: "Studying physical ocean processes through laboratory experiments and lab-scale simulations."
 intro:
+  - title: "About Me"
-  - excerpt: "I am a researcher at Northumbria University in the Department of Geography and Environmental Sciences.
-I have an interest in understanding the physical processes in the ocean, and how they interact with different elements of the earth system.
-In particular, I research the processes surrounding the ice in the polar oceans, investigating the interactions between ice shelves ice and buoyant meltwater plumes in the laboratory (and laboratory scale numerical modelling)."
+  - excerpt: "I am a researcher at Northumbria University's Department of Geography and Environmental Sciences.
+My work aims to understand the physical processes in the ocean, and how they interact with different elements of the earth system.
+My main focus is on the polar oceans, and I currently investigate the interactions between ice shelves ice and buoyant meltwater plumes using both laboratory experiments and numerical modelling to understand these complex processes."

-feature_row:
+feature_row1:
   - image_path: /assets/images/ResearchInterests.jpg
     alt: "Photo of laboratory setup"
     image_size: 400em